sandwwraith/KEEP/proposals/extensions/serialization.md

 1. Side code generators does not work well with incremental compilation and it is non-trivial to include them as build phase.
 1. kotlinx.serialization alone requires a lot of boilerplate code.

-## Explicit goals and use-cases of serialization framework
+## Explicit goals of serialization framework
 * Provide single abstraction over various serialization formats.
 * Eliminate usage of reflection to be available on all Kotlin target platforms.
 * Work with speed comparable or bigger than traditional reflection-based solutions.